Guide·May 3, 2026·12 min read

 2. Can a credit officer edit the policy without raising a ticket?

 This is the question that separates modern decisioning platforms from legacy rule engines.
 If changing a debt-to-income threshold requires a developer, a deployment, and a two-week sprint, your policy is frozen in amber.
-Regulators like BSP and MAS are increasingly expecting lenders to demonstrate that credit policies are current and auditable.
-A system your credit officer can’t touch is a compliance risk.
+Regulators are increasingly expecting lenders to demonstrate that credit policies are current and auditable.
+A system your credit and risk teams can’t touch is a compliance risk.
+The credit officer should be able to make the day-to-day change directly.

-3. Does the platform handle bad-quality document input natively?
+3. Does the platform read and analyse bad-quality document input natively?

-In SEA markets, a meaningful share of documents coming into your origination funnel are handwritten, photographed on a phone, faded, or partially obscured.
+A meaningful share of documents coming into your origination funnel are handwritten, photographed on a phone, faded, skewed, or partially obscured.
 If your platform’s document intelligence only works on clean PDFs, you’re either manually rekeying data or rejecting customers who can’t produce perfect scans.
 Neither outcome is acceptable at scale.
+The bar is not extraction alone: the platform should read the document and analyse it into decision-ready data (income normalized, bank statements turned into cash-flow signals like average daily balance and DSCR, tampering and fraud signals surfaced, figures cross-checked across documents).

 5. How long until your first loan decision runs on the new platform?